deliveroo/deliveroo.engineering/_posts/2023-07-21-importance-of-resilience.md

 authors:
   - "Durga Krishnan"
 excerpt: >
-  In this blog post, explore the personal journey of one of our EM’s and see how she has harnessed resilience in her career.
+  In this blog post, explore the personal journey of one of our EM's and see how she has harnessed resilience in her career.
 date: 2023-07-21T10:42:04+0100
 ---

 ***Durga, thanks for taking the time out.
 It would be great if you could start by introducing yourself and your role here.***

-I’m Durga Krishnan, I joined Deliveroo nine months ago as an Engineering Manager in Care.
+I'm Durga Krishnan, I joined Deliveroo nine months ago as an Engineering Manager in Care.
 I have over 15 years of experience in the Tech industry.
 I started my career as a Software Engineer and moved to an Engineering Management role over four years ago.

 ***Why did you choose resilience as a topic to explore in this blog post, and what does resilience mean to you?***